 My posts are usually not negative but this one can’t be positive for me.
 This is not to judge, but to bring a little bit of awareness.
 Staring is one of the worst things in India.
 Something that no foreigner likes here.
 How it feels – it can’t be properly described to Indian people, but every foreigner knows how uncomfortable it is.
 Sometimes you even start to understand the celebrities and surely don’t except fame as something cool anymore, but annoying!
 But if celebrities have done something for it and maybe wished to be famous, you are just a normal human which certainly didn’t do anything to receive never-stopping attention and weren’t mentally prepared to be not able to calmly walk along the street.

 If you have visited China, you might think you know what I am talking about.
 But trust me – you do not.
 Chinese people do stare too but they do it very differently: giggling and photographing you hideously, which looks more like a childish immediacy.
-And there are the girls who do it more, as well as ask to take pictures with you, Chinese guys are usually very shy and they have certain restrictions in behavior towards the girls due to matriarchy in the country.
+And there the girls are the ones who do it more, as well, as ask to take pictures with you, Chinese guys are usually very shy and they have certain restrictions in behavior towards the girls due to matriarchy in the country.

 Foreigners even Google the question: “Why Indians stare?”
 In the most serious way.
 And the answers can be something like it is curious for them what a foreigner is doing in India, but they are shy to ask.
 And that they feel curious about foreigners in India but when they go abroad, they get used to see us everywhere so don’t stare anymore.
 And this is in the country that is currently one of the most famous travel destinations in the world, where thousands of foreigners come every year.
 And in Delhi – in the capital, one of the most famous places in India and where many foreigners are invited to come for work as well.
 People are still surprised, as much as they were 5 years ago, and seems like they will never stop to be, while in another countries where foreigners come a lot, people stop reacting at them.
 I can not imagine how foreigners in smaller cities of India feel.